• Skip to main content

 • Special items like strollers, child restraint seats, or assistive devices such as wheelchairs or crutches

 All carry-on bags within Delta’s size restrictions will be gate checked, free of charge, during the boarding process and returned upon deplaning.
-(Depending on the time of year, this will give you the opportunity to hang out with 50 of your newest friends in either a steaming hot or freezing cold jet bridge.
-Fun!)

-Delta Carry-On Liquid Policy
+Delta Liquid Policy

 The rules for carry-on liquids are set by the TSA (Transportation Security Administration), not by the airline.
 Delta doesn’t have its own specific Liquids Policy, they just enforce the rules and policies of the TSA.

-It’s also important to note that the rules for bringing a “liquid” in your carry-on bag are different from the rules that govern what you can bring in your checked luggage.
+It’s also important to note that the rules for bringing a “liquid” in your carry-on bag differ from those that govern what you can bring in your checked luggage.
 Liquids in a carry-on bag must be 3.4 ounces or smaller and fit in a 1 quart-sized container.
 Anything larger must be placed in your checked luggage.

 • All liquids, gels, pastes, and aerosols must be in a container of 3.4 ounces or smaller.